 Are you a trail runner?
-Then the mountains around Athens (Parnitha, Imittos) will provide you with a good range of levels of difficulty to test your limits.
+Then the mountains of Parnitha and Imittos will provide you with a good range of levels of difficulty to test your limits.
 Just bring your shoes or buy a pair while you are here.

 Yoga & Meditation

-There are many 1 or 2 day cruises leaving from Piraeus port or from ports close to Athens.
-You can rent a car or a bike or a hog bike and explore these small islands without necessarily having to move out from Athens.
+There are many 1 or 2 day cruises leaving from Piraeus port.
+You can rent a car or a bike or a hog bike and explore these small islands without necessarily having to move out of the city.

-All your friends will ask you if you did that.
-Apart from the great view, you will find this well preserved monument to be more than just ancient stones.
-Do a little homework and you will find out how its architecture and real meaning affected many civilizations.
+All your friends would ask you if you did that.
+Apart from the great view, you will find this well-preserved monument to be more than just ancient stones.
+Do a little homework, and you will find out how its architecture and real meaning affected many civilizations.

 New Acropolis Museum

 It is a building that hosts spectacular treasures and artifacts under modern architecture.
 You will spend hours in there.

-Some of the greatest tastes in any kind of food are in and around this area.
-It attracts a huge amount of young people from all over the world.
-Perfect area for day or night.
+Some of the most magnificent tastes in any food are in and around this area.
+It attracts a massive amount of young people from all over the world — perfect space for day or night.

 It is like a hidden village under the north side of Acropolis, with small pathways.
-This village was build from citizens of Anafi, when they were invited from king Otto to come and help in the restructuring/rebuilding of the city.
+This village was build from citizens of Anafi when they were invited by King Otto to come and help in the restructuring/rebuilding of the city.

 Temple of Zeus